 Maven Directory Structure

-Maven has a standard directory structure.
-If you follow that directory structure for your project, you do not need to specify the directories of your source code, test code etc. in your POM file.
+you do not need to specify the directories of your source code, test code etc.

-Here are the most important directories:
+Here are the most

 - src